darjadovbnja/HomeWork/README.md

-# Repository for training by Baranscev HomeWork
+# Repository for training by Barancev.
+HomeWork. attempt 3